 Learning from others and listening to the wisdom that they can impart helps us to move forward with our sewing journey, and step out of our comfort zones.
 If you’ve found yourself nervously staring at your fabric stash, willing yourself to start creating more technically challenging garments, but not quite having the confidence to get started, this post is for you.

-I headed over to my wonderful free Facebook group dedicated to all things sewing, Kernow Sewcial, to ask our community what was the best piece of sewing advice they’d ever received.
+I headed over to my wonderful free Facebook group dedicated to all things sewing, Stitch Sewcial, to ask our community what was the best piece of sewing advice they’d ever received.
 The comments blew up with advice, suggestions, and helpful tidbits that were just too good not to share so here goes!

 Best Sewing Advice: All About Sewing Machines

-If you’ve just bought a sewing machine, or even if you’re a seasoned sewist with several machines of different makes and models, these nuggets of advice from the Kernow Sewcial sewing community could make a huge difference to your sewing setup and how you care for your sewing machine at home!
+If you’ve just bought a sewing machine, or even if you’re a seasoned sewist with several machines of different makes and models, these nuggets of advice from the Stitch Sewcial sewing community could make a huge difference to your sewing setup and how you care for your sewing machine at home!

-One member of the Kernow Sewcial community recommends changing the needle with every new project.
+One member of the Stitch Sewcial community recommends changing the needle with every new project.
 We have a handy guide on choosing the right sewing needle for your project based on fabrics choice, thickness, and thread varieties, so go ahead and check that out.

 A couple of other members offered up handy advice regarding bobbins - including mentioning that if you actually manage to put it in the right way, it’s a real game changer!